quadbio/latent-lego/docs/quickstart.md

 ## Building autoencoders from scratch

 Lastly, if you want to implement a model that can not be directly assembled in LatentLego, you may want to implement the encoder/decoder or both from scratch.
-For this, we also provide some convenient lower-level components that expand the reportoire of Keras and TensorFlow.
+For this, we also provide some convenient lower-level components that extend the reportoire of Keras and TensorFlow.
 For instance, the `DenseStack` layer strings together a sequence of `DenseBlock` layers and take care of batch normalization, dropout and conditional injection.
 We can combine it with some [TensorFlow Probability](https://www.tensorflow.org/probability) magic and stack it on top of a `NegativeBinomialDecoder` to obtain a VAE with negative binomial loss.

 ```python
 import tensorflow as tf